manticoresoftware/manticoresearch/manual/Searching/Faceted_search.md

 <!-- end -->
 ### Returned result set

-When using SQL, a search with facets returns a multiple result sets response.
-The MySQL client/library/connector used **must** have support (most do) for multiple result sets in order to be able to access the facet result sets.
+When using SQL, a search with facets returns multiple result sets.
+The MySQL client/library/connector used **must** support multiple result sets in order to access the facet result sets.

 <!-- example Performance -->
 ### Performance

 Internally, the `FACET` is a shorthand for executing a multi-query where the first query contains the main search query and the rest of the queries in the batch have each a clustering.
-As in the case of multi-query, the common query optimization can kick-in for a faceted search, meaning the search query is executed only once and the facets operates on the search query result, each facet adding only a fraction of time to the total query time.
+As in the case of multi-query, the common query optimization can kick in for a faceted search, meaning the search query is executed only once, and the facets operate on the search query result, with each facet adding only a fraction of time to the total query time.

-To check if the faceted search ran in an optimized mode can be seen in [query log](../Logging/Query_logging.md), where all the logged queries will contain a `xN` string, where `N` is the number of queries that ran in the optimized group or checking the output of [SHOW META](../Node_info_and_management/SHOW_META.md) statement which will exhibit a `multiplier` metric:
+To check if the faceted search ran in an optimized mode, you can look in the [query log](../Logging/Query_logging.md), where all logged queries will contain an `xN` string, where `N` is the number of queries that ran in the optimized group.
+Alternatively, you can check the output of the [SHOW META](../Node_info_and_management/SHOW_META.md) statement, which will display a `multiplier` metric:

 <!-- request SQL -->